The

 New York Harbor of all places and Boston and the Chesapeake Bay.
 There

-were over 500 confiscated and do you want to know what was the craziest part of it?
+were over 500 confiscated and do you want to know what was the craziest part of it was?
 They were only smooth bore muskets.
 Had they sent money instead

 they could have bought twice as many of the more dreaded long range Kentucky